stevana/pipelining-with-disruptor/README.md

 ## Disruptor

-In the previous post we used simple FIFO queues (`TBQueue`s to be precise), one of the problems with those is that if we want to, for example, fan out one event to several processors we first need to copy the event to the processors queues.
+In the previous post we used normal FIFO queues (`TBQueue`s to be precise), one of the problems with those is that if we want to, for example, fan out one event to several processors we first need to copy the event to the processors queues.